appsody/website/content/docs/stacks/develop.md

 ---

 # Developing Stacks
-While there are many Appsody stacks to choose from, you might want to create an entirely new stack or alter some aspects of an existing stack to match your development needs or standards; even modifications to a pre-existing stack can impact how users develop, build, and deploy applications.
+While there are many Appsody stacks to choose from, you might want to create an entirely new stack or alter some aspects of an existing stack to match your development needs or standards.

 ---

 ## Start developing a stack

-The following methods detail how you can use the `appsody stack create` command to create your own stack or modify an existing Appsody stack.
+The following methods detail how you can use the Appsody CLI to create your own stack or modify an existing Appsody stack.

-Alternatively, you can use [Git clone](git-clone) to get started with stack development.
+We recommend you use the Appsody CLI, however, you can also use [Git clone](git-clone) to get started with stack development.

 ### Create your own stack using the Appsody CLI